Iceteavanill/Velociraptor_incident_display/README.md

 When a velociraptor incident happens, or you are initially setting up the device the reset counter can be cleared as follows:
 1. plug in the device
 2. wait for the device to start and display all error codes.
 When the bottom right dot is active, it is ready.
 If that does not happen, the device has a fault and calibration can't be continued
-3. press "set" -> the display reads "set"
+3. press "set" → the display reads "set"
-4. press "-" once -> the display reads "res"
+4. press "-" once → the display reads "res"
-5. press "set" -> the display reads "sure"
+5. press "set" → the display reads "sure"
 6. press and hold "+" and "-" for 5s
 7. after the 5s have passed, the display reads 0 with a dot.
 The device is in the default state and the successfully set to 0.

 ### troubleshooting

 If you have problems: check the PCB for soldering defects or errors like wrong components, polarity or bridges.
 There are some error conditions that the microcontroller can detect himself.
 At startup in case of an error the word "err" gets displayed followed by a number.
-The numbers have following meaning:
+The numbers have the following meaning:

-1 : the RTC time is not valid -> set the time
+1 : the RTC time is not valid → set the time

-2 : no communication to RTC or RTC not working -> check RTC soldering and the RTC battery
+2 : no communication to RTC or RTC not working → check RTC soldering and the RTC battery

-3 : invalid time for the last incident. -> reset the counter
+3 : invalid time for the last incident. → reset the counter

-4 : ambient light sensor has invalid calibration values -> recalibrate sensor
+4 : ambient light sensor has invalid calibration values → recalibrate sensor

-5 : error during calibration or while setting values -> retry calibration and follow the steps closely
+5 : error during calibration or while setting values → retry calibration and follow the steps closely

 All errors except 2 can be recovered from and are cleared after startup.
-If Errf is displayed, the device must be power cycled to clear the error.
+If Err2 is displayed, the device must be power cycled to clear the error.
 If you have further problems, you can enable the debug flag and check the serial output.
 At startup, the display lights up every segment at full power for a short period of time which helps to find faulty segments.

 # Q&A

 What design consideration were made in development?
  - Some design consideration that were made are mentioned on the schematic.
 Part selection was mainly made based on what I already had used in previous iterations of the project, what I was familiar with and what I felt was achievable.
-If I would start from scratch, I would change some stuff, but I am happy with V3 and probably won't iterate on it except there is a major oversight.
+If I started from scratch, I would change some stuff, but I am happy with V3 and probably won't iterate on it except there is a major oversight.

 Why is there a V3 on the board?
  - The released PCB is version 3 of this project.
 The other 2 revisions had either some design oversight or I wasn't happy with how well they worked.